etlbox/etlbox.website/doks_v1.8/content/product/getting-started/going-further/index.md

 ETLBox is well-suited for data warehousing tasks.
 It is a full alternative to technologies like SSIS or Azure Data Factory.

-Read more in this article that shows how to use ETLBox to load data into a star schema or DWH: "[Building a Data Warehouse with ETLBox: A .NET Developer's Guide](/blog/building-dwh/)"
+Read more in this article that shows how to use ETLBox to load data into a star schema or DWH: "[Building a Data Warehouse with ETLBox: A .NET Developer's Guide](/blog/building-dwh/)".

+If you are moving off SSIS specifically, this walkthrough maps a typical Control Flow and Data Flow to C#, including a range lookup the SSIS Lookup transform cannot express: "[Leaving SSIS Without Losing Speed: A Code-First Path in C#](/blog/leaving-ssis/)".

 ## Learn More